TheBreakingGoodProject/ELN-Templates/README.md

 Issues are labelled with labels that describe the aim and status with descriptions of these labels contained in the [labels tab](link here to your labels tab).

+---
 ## Data

 `You may wish to add your data to the ELN pages or have a central location for all the data you collect in your projects.
 As a central location you can use the code tab which allows you to see up a filing system like what you would on your computer.
 We recommend filing data in folders names after the experiment identifier.`

 `Whatever you decided, explain it here for those visiting and who might be looking for it.`

+---
 ## `Add in any other information that is important to your ELN :)`

+---

+`Lastly, consider a [Creative Commons License](https://creativecommons.org/about/cclicenses/) or similar for your ELN`